MINNESOTA DEPARTMENT OF AGRICULTURE

-"Person" means any individual, firm, association, partnership, corporation, governmental entity, or other legal entity.
+“Person” means any individual, partnership, corporation, company, society, association, firm, governmental entity, legal entity or other organized group.

-"Regulated Article" means any article listed under Section III of this quarantine.
+“Regulated Article” means any article listed under Section III of this quarantine regulation.

 “State” means the District of Columbia, Puerto Rico, the Northern Mariana Islands, or any state, territory, or possession of the United States.